-- 28. A bank should aggregate risk data in a way that is accurate and reliable. - (a) Controls surrounding risk data should be as robust as those applicable to accounting data. - (b) Where a bank relies on manual processes and desktop applications (eg spreadsheets, databases) and has specific risk units that use these applications for software development, it should have effective mitigants in place (eg end-user computing policies and procedures) and other effective controls that are consistently applied across the bank's processes. - (c) Risk data should be reconciled to accounting data, as well as to a bank's sources and books of record, to ensure that the risk data is accurate. - (d) A bank should strive towards a single authoritative source for risk data. - (e) A bank's risk personnel should have sufficient access to risk data to ensure they can appropriately aggregate, validate and reconcile the data to risk reports. - 29.
-As a precondition, a bank should have a "dictionary" of the concepts used, such that data is defined consistently across an organisation. - 30.
-There should be an appropriate balance between automated and manual systems.
+- 36. A bank should aggregate risk data in a way that is accurate and reliable. - (a) Controls surrounding risk data should be as robust as those applicable to accounting data. - (b) Where a bank relies on manual processes and desktop applications (eg spreadsheets, databases) and has specific risk units that use these applications for software development, it should have effective mitigants in place (eg end-user computing policies and procedures) and other effective controls that are consistently applied across the bank's processes. - (c) Risk data should be reconciled with bank's sources, including accounting data where appropriate, to ensure that the risk data is accurate. - (d) A bank should strive towards a single authoritative source for risk data per each type of risk. - (e) A bank's risk personnel should have sufficient access to risk data to ensure they can appropriately aggregate, validate and reconcile the data to risk reports.

+37. As a precondition, a bank should have a "dictionary" of the concepts used, such that data is defined consistently across an organisation.

+38. There should be an appropriate balance between automated and manual systems.
 Where professional judgements are required, human intervention may be appropriate.
-For many other processes, a higher degree of automation is desirable to reduce the risk of errors. - 31.
-Supervisors expect banks to document and explain all of their risk data aggregation processes whether automated or manual (judgement based or otherwise).
-Documentation should include an explanation of the appropriateness of any manual workarounds, a description of their criticality to the accuracy of risk data aggregation and proposed actions to reduce the impact. - 32.
-Supervisors expect banks to develop metrics to monitor the accuracy of data and for appropriate escalation channels and action plans to be in place to rectify poor data quality.
-Supervisors could expect banks to monitor and report on the number of data items that are received, compared to the number of items expected.
+For many other processes, a higher degree of automation is desirable to reduce the risk of errors.